 One thing the Founding Fathers certainly got right was their rejection of monarchy as our form of government.
 A few thought George Washington should become king, but this proposal was quickly quashed.
 There would be no kings or queens running things in the United States of America.
 At least that was the idea.
 But today we have the modern equivalent of kings and queens in our political system.
 We just call them something else: justices of the Supreme Court.
 Like the royalty of old, they rule for life and are answerable to no one – free to impose their political views on the public for as long as they please.

 The Supreme Court is by far the least democratic branch of government.
 The policymakers in every other branch are regularly accountable to the public in elections.
 But not the justices.
 Life-time appointments make them essentially immune from any kind of public accountability.
-Not surprisingly, all the other major Western democracies (except for Denmark) have chosen to reject this arrangement.
+Not surprisingly, all the other democracies in the world (except for Luxembourg and Estonia) have chosen to reject this arrangement.
 They do not appoint members of their high courts for life.
 They use either term limits or age limits to create regular turnover and ensure that justices do not become too out of touch with the public.
 Once again, the American political system is an outlier among other democracies and once again we are suffering the consequences.

 The Court has enormous power and virtually no accountability – not a good combination for a country that calls itself a democracy.